asyrul21/reso-ui/README.md

 };
 ```

-IMPORTANT NOTE: You must import your Application-Specific styles AFTER importing library components.
-Otherwise, the class name overriding would not work properly.

-For other components, please see our [Storybook instance](http://reso-ui-storybook.s3-website-ap-southeast-1.amazonaws.com/) for information on components' usage.
+3. For other usage docs, please see our [Storybook instance](http://reso-ui-storybook.s3-website-ap-southeast-1.amazonaws.com/) for information on import statements and component properties.

 # Authors' Notes